 Rackspace Cloud Backup vs. Cloud Server Image Backups

-Rackspace customers now have two options for backing up their Cloud Servers.
-Below is a summary of both:
+Rackspace customers now have two options for backing up their cloud servers:

-Rackspace Cloud Backup - Rackspace Cloud Backup is a fully integrated, file-based backup solution that helps protect your data on cloud servers.
+Rackspace Cloud Backup, which is a fully integrated, file-based backup solution that helps protect your data on cloud servers.
 For additional information, see the Cloud Backup introduction.

-Note: With General Purpose and I/O-optimized Cloud Servers, only the system disk is captured when using an Image Backup.
-If you require backups of your data disk or disks, use Cloud Backup so you configure your backup to include the specific drives and directories you want to retain.
-To determine which product best suits your backup needs, visit the links below:
+Note: With I/O-optimized cloud servers, only the system disk is captured when you use an image backup.
+If you require backups of your data disk or disks, use Cloud Backup so that you can configure your backup to include the specific drives and directories that you want to retain.

 Continue the conversation in the Rackspace Community.